-India’s total COVID-19 active cases stand at 1.68 lakh with five states accounting for 84.16 percent of the active infections, while six states and UTs have a weekly positivity rate higher than the national average of 2 percent, the Union Health Ministry said on Tuesday.
+India’s total COVID-19 active cases stand at 1.68 lakh with five states accounting for 84.16 percent of the active infections.
+In contrast, six states and UTs have a weekly positivity rate higher than the national average of 2 percent, the Union Health Ministry said on Tuesday.

 Maharashtra and Kerala alone account for 67.84 per cent of total active cases, it said.